-Where an extended period of leave is required prior to placement allocations being known, this should be agreed with the base site STEP lead and communicated to the STEP Programme Director (Chris Cairns) to note the dates.
-In this situation, the authorised dates will be circulated to all placement leads prior to the prospectus being circulated and placement leads will advise if this would cause a problem to their service provision should the STEP be placed with them.
-The STEP Pharmacists will be advised which placements they should not apply to.
+Where an extended period of leave is required prior to placement allocations being known, this should be agreed with the base site STEP lead and communicated to the STEP Programme Coordinator (currently Chris Cairns) to note the dates.
+In this situation, the authorised dates will be discussed with relevant placement leads prior to final allocation so that placement leads can advise if this would cause a problem to their service provision should the STEP be placed with them.

-Any problems with annual leave occurring during your placement should be forwarded to Chris Cairns or your base site STEP lead as soon as possible so a suitable resolution can be made quickly.
+Any problems with annual leave occurring during your placement should be forwarded to the Programme Coordinator (Chris Cairns) or your base site STEP lead as soon as possible so a suitable resolution can be made quickly.